thesartajalam/sartaj-Bottom-Sheet/README.md

 ### 👨‍💻 Author

 **Sartaj Alam**
-Built with ❤️ using React Native Animated API.
+Built it with ❤️ using React Native Animated API.